bnhovde/ES2015-talk/README.md

 # Transcript

+    Legend:

+    [bracketed contents] = Slide indicator;
+    (TIME: 60) = Timing indicator;

 ## Introduction

 Hi all, thanks for coming.

-My name is Bård, I’m a Front-End Developer down at CDD, we’re a small digital agency.
+My name is Bård, I’m a Front-End Developer working at CDD, we’re a small digital agency.

 I’m gonna be talking about ES6 today, and also touch on ES7 and even 8 if there’s time.

 My goal here today is that you all go away knowing more than you do now, maybe see something you like and can take and put into your product or hobby project.

-I'd like everyone to leave feeling like they have a full understanding of where javaScript is and where it's going.
+I'd like everyone to leave feeling like they have a full understanding of where javaScript is right now and where it's going.

 Lastly, if you’re a javaScript hater then I’m sure there’ll be things I show you here that’ll fuel your hatred even more.